Silicon Valley (TV series): Season 6

-Pied Piper has become a large company of 500 employees with Richard speaking before Congress on his ideology of a new internet that doesn't collect user data.
+Pied Piper has become a large company of 500 employees with Richard speaking before Congress on his ideology of a new internet that does not collect user data.
 He is shocked to learn that Colin's online game Gates of Galloo, part of the Pied Piper family, has been collecting user data the entire time.
 Colin refuses to stop, but Pied Piper depends on his game's revenue, so Richard seeks new investment in order to cut Colin loose.
 He finds shady Chilean billionaire Maximo Reyes, who offers Richard $1 billion.
 When Richard turns him down, Maximo begins staging a hostile takeover of Pied Piper.
-Meanwhile, Richard's right-hand man Jared has left Pied Piper to seek a new up-and-coming talent in need of his support.
+Meanwhile, Richard's right-hand man Jared has left Pied Piper to seek new up-and-coming talent in need of his support.
 Hooli, once a tech giant headed by Richard's rival Gavin Belson, downsizes drastically after most of the company is sold to Amazon.
 Pied Piper purchases what remains of Hooli, including its subsidiary FoxHole.
 CFIUS judges foreign ownership of FoxHole to be a threat to national security, and Maximo is forced to sell all of his shares of Pied Piper.
 Gavin, free from his Hooli position, launches a new campaign for "Tethics" (tech ethics) which leads to an investigation that would tie up Pied Piper's business dealings.
 Richard is able to maneuver out of this with the help of Russ Hanneman.
 However, Pied Piper must now help Russ with his music festival RussFest.
 At RussFest, Richard suspects Laurie may be sabotaging their software as it is failing.
-It turns out that neither Yao Net USA nor Pied Piper scale.
+It turns out neither Yao Net USA nor Pied Piper scale.
 Instead of quitting, Richard integrates Gilfoyle's AI (with some edits from Dinesh) into PiperNet and it works better than anyone could have expected, allowing Pied Piper to close a deal with AT&T. However, the team soon realizes that in this effort to maximize compression and efficiency, PiperNet's AI has found a way to bypass all encryption, causing a potential global threat if launched.
-Thus PiedPiper is forced to intentionally fail in order to save the world from their own creation.
-They are successful in crashing the launch.
-There is a 10 year flash forward to see where everyone is, ending with Richard misplacing a flash drive with the potential world security-threatening code on it.
+Thus Pied Piper is forced to intentionally fail in order to save the world from their own creation.
+They are successful in crashing the launch, sabotaging it in such a way as to discourage future attempts.
+There is a 10-year flash forward to see where everyone is, ending with Richard misplacing a flash drive with the potential world security-threatening code on it.